 implying that $M_{n,2\ell+1} = O\lpa{n^\ell}$.
 When $m=2\ell$, only the term with $j=2$ in the first sum on the right-hand side of \eqref{N-nm} is dominant, and we see that

 By the asymptotic transfer \eqref{xnyn-at} with $m=2\ell$ and $\tau=\ell-1$, we then have

 which proves the first claim in \eqref{mm}.
-This completes the proof of \eqref{mm} and Theorem~\ref{thm-clt} by Frechet-Shohat's convergence theorem (see \cite{Chow1988,Frechet1931}), which, for the reader's convenience, states that \emph{if the $k$th moment of a sequence of distribution functions $H_n$ tends to a finite limit $\nu_k$ as $n\to\infty$, and the $\{\nu_k\}$'s are the moments of a uniquely determined distribution function $H$, then $H_n$ converges in distribution to $H$.} This completes the proof of \eqref{mm}, and in turn that of Theorem~\ref{thm-clt}.
+This completes the proof of \eqref{mm} and Theorem~\ref{thm-clt} by Frechet-Shohat's convergence theorem (see \cite{Chow1988,Frechet1931}), which, for the reader's convenience, is included here: it states that \emph{if the $k$th moment of a sequence of random variables $Z_n$ tends to a finite limit $\nu_k$ as $n\to\infty$, and the $\{\nu_k\}$'s are the moments of a uniquely determined distribution function $Z$, then $Z_n$ converges in distribution to $Z$.} This completes the proof of \eqref{mm}, and in turn that of Theorem~\ref{thm-clt}.

 From the proof it is obvious that the analyticity of $\alpha(v), \beta(v)$ and $\gamma(v)$ on $|v|\le 1$ can be replaced by that in $|v|<1$ and the existence of all derivatives at unity.
 This will be needed in Section~\ref{sss-conway}.